mohdtarek5/fawry-task/Q2/README.md

 it failed which means that the problem is in the internal DNS config, to resolve: we try and use Google dns server, we get the same error which means both methods failed leading to a web server issue

+next step is to use the curl tool for ports 80 or 443, both failed which might indicate that a firewall is blocking access